-Recent spectral synthesis directly from 3D model atmospheres \citep{Schultz_2023, First_paper_Lara} shows that this `extra broadening' indeed is naturally reproduced by the large turbulent velocities present in such simulations of O-star photospheres.\footnote{We note that this mimics results previously found for the Sun \citep{Asplund_2009}, however the characteristic turbulent velocities are more than an order of magnitude larger for O-stars.} These models, however, did not include rotation and thus the question regarding separation between turbulent and rotational broadening could not be addressed.
-In this letter we introduce rotation in the spectral synthesis of our 3D models and use this to analyse the total broadening as well as back-track the reliability of the empirical standard 1D methods.
+Recent spectral synthesis directly from 3D model atmospheres \citep{Schultz_2023, First_paper_Lara} shows that this `extra broadening' indeed is naturally reproduced by the high turbulent velocities present in such simulations of O-star photospheres.\footnote{This mimics results previously found for the Sun \citep{Asplund_2009}, however the characteristic turbulent velocities are more than an order of magnitude larger for O stars.} These models, however, did not include rotation and thus the question regarding separation between turbulent and rotational broadening could not be addressed.
+In this letter we introduce rotation in the spectral synthesis of our 3D models and use this to analyse the total broadening as well as backtrack the reliability of the empirical standard 1D methods.